 The Xibo Platform offers various opportunities for a developer or designer to be involved in the Digital Signage creative process, and often adding a technical element to your network really makes it come alive.
 This developer documentation aims to provide guidance on all parts of the platform which have technical elements.

-An attempt has been made to order these documents such that more common activities are discussed first, however which parts you need will depend on what you want to achieve; refer to the below overview.
+These documents are ordered such that more common activities are discussed first, however which parts you need will depend on what you want to achieve; refer to the below overview.

 A note on Open Source

 Full disclaimer, we are not lawyers or experts in software law!
 If you have any doubts always speak to a professional.

 Xibo is open source and that has some implications for certain activities.
 As a general rule if you’re entering code into the CMS via the user interface, uploading as package HTML, sending a webhook or connecting via the API you are doing so at “arms length” and you can licence your code as you wish.
 If you’re developing a theme, a custom module or extending Xibo then your code does fall under the AGPLv3.

 If you’re doing something cool that you think should be in the core software, then we always have our arms and ears open!
 We have some guidelines on Contributing which you can refer to before you get started.